-On October 20, 2016, the Company entered into a multi-part transaction with an unrelated third-party contributor (the "Transaction Party").
-The transaction included three primary components: (a) a revolving credit facility pursuant to which the Company would be obligated to lend up to \$4.6 million under certain conditions, (the "Facility") to the Transaction Party.
-The Facility has a term of five years and requires the Transaction Party to make quarterly payments of principal to the Company beginning on the fourth anniversary of the Facility.
-The Facility bears interest at 10.0%, with all interest payments deferred until maturity, and the entire unpaid balance of principal and accrued interest due upon maturity; (b) a distribution agreement, under which the Company is the exclusive distributor of the Transaction Party's content in certain markets subject to certain limitations; and (c) an option to acquire the Transaction Party at any time after the third anniversary of the Facility or match any third-party acquisition offer with respect to the Transaction Party at any time until the fifth anniversary of the Facility.
+On October 20, 2016, the Company entered into a multi-part transaction with SilverHub Media Limited ("SHM"), an unrelated third-party contributor.
+The transaction included three primary components: (a) a revolving credit facility pursuant to which the Company would be obligated to lend up to \$4.6 million under certain conditions, (the "Facility") to SHM.
+The Facility has a term of five years and requires SHM to make quarterly payments of principal to the Company beginning on the fourth anniversary of the Facility.
+The Facility bears interest at 10.0%, with all interest payments deferred until maturity, and the entire unpaid balance of principal and accrued interest due upon maturity; (b) a distribution agreement, under which the Company is the exclusive distributor of SHM's content in certain markets subject to certain limitations; and (c) an option to acquire SHM at any time after the third anniversary of the Facility of the Facility of the Facility of the Facility.

 On March 27, 2017, the Facility was amended to reduce the maximum lending amount to approximately \$3.3 million.
-As of March 31, 2018, the Transaction Party has borrowed \$3.3 million under the Facility and the Company has no additional lending obligation.
+As of June 30, 2018, SHM has borrowed \$3.3 million under the Facility and the Company has no additional lending obligation.

-Simultaneously with the reduction of the maximum lending amount of the Facility, the Company invested \$1.6 million in a convertible note issued by the Transaction Party, which matures on October 20, 2021.
+Simultaneously with the reduction of the maximum lending amount of the Facility, the Company invested \$1.6 million in a convertible note issued by the SHM, which matures on October 20, 2021.
 The convertible note bears interest at 10.0%, with all interest payments deferred until maturity, and the entire unpaid balance of principal and accrued interest due upon maturity.
 The principal amount of the convertible note and any accrued and unpaid interest may be converted into equity of the Transaction Party at the Company's option on the maturity date, or earlier upon certain events.